ubikorp/astro-lacking/src/content/post/playlists/2024-04-09-big-congratulations.md

   notes: An old-fashioned drubbing
 - sequence: 9
   song: Somebody Lied
-  artist: Kim Lenz And Her Jaguars
+  artist: Kim Lenz + her Jaguars
   artist_slug: kim-lenz-her-jaguars
   album: The One And Only
   time: '2:36'